Arriving at your accommodation

 Use the links below to read the guidance tailored for your situation.

-If you’ve already started University, and are returning to your accommodation after the winter break, you will need to:
+If you’ve already started University, and now need to return to your accommodation after being away, you will need to:

 - Book an arrival slot via Eventbrite